Student accommodation in Sheffield

 Many of the accommodation options we list in Sheffield have a lot of good photos, videos and even virtual tours that you can see on the property pages.
 So you can get a good idea of what your new home will look like even without a viewing.

 If you’d prefer to see the place for yourself before moving in though, and you can get to Sheffield before your move-in date, our booking consultants can also set up a viewing for you.
-Just give us a call and we can arrange it with the landlord.
+Just give us a call and we can arrange it for you.

 What bills are included in the rent?

 This depends on the landlord, so you’ll want to check the property page of the property you’re interested in.
-However, all bills are included in most of the properties we list.
+However, all bills are included in most of the properties we list in Sheffield.
 This typically includes water, heating, electricity and also WiFi, so in most cases, you won’t have to pay for anything else than the room.

 Do I need a guarantor?